 Former Secretary of Defense Robert McNamara has called this book the best he has seen on the Strategic Defense Initiative (SDI).
 High praise, but deserving, as the authors, both at the University of California at San Diego, critically review and evaluate SDI since its inception in 1983 under Reagan to its diminishing support under the Bush administration.
 SDI is plagued by its dependence on technologies years away from realization.
 The transition to a strategic defense from an offense would cause strategic instability for the superpowers and their allies.
 This work also clearly documents that security cannot be achieved through technological development; such faith in technology is illusory.
 Highly recommended.

 - D. Felbel, Univ. of Manitoba Libs., Winnipeg

 Copyright 1989 Reed Business Information, Inc.

 In March 1983, Ronald Reagan made one of the most controversial announcements of his presidency when he called on the nation's scientists and engineers to develop a defensive shield so impenetrable as to make nuclear weapons "impotent and obsolete."

-Judging SDI as "a classic example of misplaced faith in the promise of technological salvation," the authors examine the implications of the program for strategy, arms control, the unity of the Western alliance, its prospective economic impact, and the way the American political process has dealt
+Judging SDI as "a classic example of misplaced faith in the promise of technological salvation," the authors examine the implications of the program for strategy, arms control, the unity of the Western alliance, its prospective economic impact, and the way the American political process has dealt with all these issues.

 Review from Amazon